cycloptux/GiselleBot-Documentation/docs/source/modules/moderation.rst

 |bot_prefix|\ cimageban applies the role configured in |bot_prefix|\ channelimagebanrole (or creates a default "#%channel% Image Banned Users" role at the bottom of the role list with no permissions if the channel image ban role is not configured) to the target user(s) and sets the channel permissions for the image ban role, as described in the previous sections.

 The specific permissions for this command will be set (or checked/updated) every time the command is run, hence making the command slightly slower than usual.
 This is normal.

+The channel image ban can be permanent (users will be channel image banned until manual removal) or timed (users will be channel image unbanned automatically after a certain time span).

+Refer to :ref:`moderation` for the exact command syntax.

 Permissions Needed
 ^^^^^^^^^^^^^^^^^^